-- Reduce health disparities by increasing care access and support services to under-resourced, at-risk community members - Strengthen community capacity and collaboration for shared responsibility to address the priority health needs of the community the hospitals serves
+- Reduce health disparities by increasing care access and support services to under-resourced, at-risk community members - Strengthen community capacity and collaboration for shared responsibility to address the priority health needs of the community the hospitals serve

-In addition, did the program:
+In addition, did WellStar's Community Benefit initiatives:

-- Improve the overall health of the community11 through improved access to care and a reduction of the incidence and prevalence of chronic disease? - Serve and advocate for the medically underserved and under-resourced populations with the goal of providing "the right care at the right place?" - Improve the delivery and reporting of community benefit services to better demonstrate WellStar AMC and WellStar AMC South hospitals' commitment to improve overall community health? - Implement improved financial assistance, billing and collection policies that protect patients and reduce the number of patients relying on charity care? - Collaborate with multi-sector community partners to relieve or reduce the burden of government?
+- Improve the overall health of the community through improved access to care and a reduction of the incidence and prevalence of chronic disease? - Serve and advocate for the medically underserved and under-resourced populations with the goal of providing "the right care at the right place?" - Improve the delivery and reporting of community benefit services to better demonstrate WellStar AMC and WellStar AMC South hospitals' commitment to improve overall community health? - Implement improved financial assistance, billing and collection policies that protect patients and reduce the number of patients relying on charity care? - Collaborate with multi-sector community partners to relieve or reduce the burden of government?

-Next Steps12
+Next Steps